Intraventricular hemorrhage of the newborn

 IVH is more common in premature babies with:

-The problem may also occur in healthy babies who were born early.
+The problem may also occur in otherwise healthy babies who were born early.
 Rarely, IVH may develop in full-term babies.

 There are four types of IVH.
 These are called "grades" and are based on the degree of bleeding.